Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 IT Asset Management (ITAM), as a practice, takes responsibility for managing IT-related assets or service assets in IT Service Management (ITSM) terms.

-In the practice of IT asset management, all infrastructure, personal computing, and software assets are included and the focus is on the contract and/or financial aspects of understanding IT’s investment.
+In IT asset management, include all infrastructure, personal computing, and software assets, focusing on understanding IT’s investment in contract and financial aspects.
 Organizations will approach this in either or both of two different ways:

 ITIL asset management is concerned with the entire lifecycle of the asset, from its initial procurement or lease, through its assignment for use or provisioning, throughout its use, and into retirement.
-It ensures the asset’s location and use are tracked throughout its lifecycle and proper depreciation of capital assets is managed.
+It tracks the asset’s location and use throughout its lifecycle and manages the proper depreciation of capital assets.

 Asset management is essential for keeping track of the state of your organization’s hardware and software, and ensuring that your business has access to only the licenses it needs.
 Here are some important activities in asset management: